PauliusMacernis/prompts/coding/change-request.md

    - If you think refactoring would help, ASK first — don't just do it
    - Minimal changes to achieve the stated goal

+10. **NEVER rewrite existing files.** This is catastrophic and has happened before:
+    - If asked to "add a method to MemberService.php", you ADD that method to the existing 300-line file
+    - You do NOT output a new 80-line "clean" version that deletes all existing methods
+    - You do NOT change namespaces, constructors, or architectural patterns
+    - You do NOT rename existing methods (e.g., changing `login()` to `authenticate()`)
+    - The original file structure, methods, comments, and logic must ALL be preserved
+    - Your output = original file + your additions

 ---

 ## Git Workflow Context